jmandel/fhir-js-client/docs/open_servers.md

 2. As shown in the example, `issMatch` can be a string, RegExp or a function
 3. At least one configuration should match (otherwise you will get an error)
 4. If there are multiple matches the first one is used
-5. This is very convinient in development but if the app is deployed to real EHR, you should consider switching back to single dedicated configuration (the same would also apply to the multiple launch files example above).
+5. This is very convenient in development but if the app is deployed to real EHR, you should consider switching back to single dedicated configuration (the same would also apply to the multiple launch files example above).
 6. Depending on how your environment is set up, injecting environment variables might also be